 While the circumstances of the UK’s departure from the EU remain unclear, it is vital that businesses consider the potential outcomes; consider their security of supply of products and services and their routes to market and take action to prepare for both a deal and no-deal scenario.

 Gowling WLG’s dedicated Brexit Unit helps clients to navigate this period of uncertainty and plan for the future, providing advice in areas such as strategic planning, contingency risk management and managing transactions.

-If you would like to discuss your plans for Brexit, please contact a member of the team.
+If you would like to discuss your plans for Brexit, please contact a member of our Government and Public Sector team.